MicrosoftEdge/WebView2Feedback/specs/ExecuteScriptWithResult.md

 // Using std::wstringstream to generate script code,
 // it will generate the code like
 // 'let str_0 = "This is a string"; let n_0= str_0.replace(/a/i, "microsoft"); n_0;'
-static std::wstring GenerateScriptCode(LPCWSTR str, LPCWSTR reg, LPCWSTR item) {
+std::wstring GenerateScriptCode(LPCWSTR str, LPCWSTR reg, LPCWSTR item) {
     if (str == nullptr || reg == nullptr || item == nullptr)
     {